September October

 Aaron-Carl : Detrevolution :

 As club-oriented as it is warm and personal, with Aaron-Carl singing on most tracks.
-“Hateful” is a strangely very effective hate song that belies its upbeat quirky beat; “My Stranger” is probably my favourite on the album, a wistful but very catchy track that sounds close to R&B, with ambiguous lyrics that may refer to intrusive thoughts.
+“Hateful” is a strangely very effective hate song that belies its upbeat quirky beat; “My Stranger” is probably my favourite on the album, a wistful but very catchy track that sounds close to R&B.

 Also, lots of gay sex.